mythrivarma/461_Notes/SQL 2012 Query Performance Tuning.md

 * Typically, SQL Server database performance is affected by stress on the following hardware resources: Memory, Disk I/O, Processor, Network.
 * The most common performance problem is usually I/O, either from memory or from the disk.
 * Memory can be a problematic bottleneck because a bottleneck in memory will manifest on other resources, too.
 This is particularly true for a system running SQL Server.
 When SQL Server runs out of cache (or memory), a process within SQL Server (called lazy writer) has to work extensively to maintain enough free internal memory pages within SQL Server.
 This consumes extra CPU cycles and performs additional physical disk I/O to write memory pages back to disk.
 The good news is that SQL Server 2012 has changed memory management.
 A single process now manages all memory within SQL Server; this can help to avoid some of the bottlenecks previously encountered because max server memory will be applied to all processes, not just those smaller than 8k in size.
-* The performance Counters described in page 30 and their details in subsequent pages, correspond to the DMV sys.dm_os_performance_counters
+* The performance Counters described in page 30 and their details in subsequent pages, correspond to the DMV sys.dm_os_performance_counters.
+They can also be added from Performance Monitor (perfmon in Run Command) and monitored.
 * **DBCC memorystatus** command also gives you a set of measures of where memory is currently allocated.
 * Frequently used DMVs for Memory Bottlenecks : Sys.dm_os_memory_brokers, Sys.dm_os_memory_clerks, Sys.dm_os_ring_buffers
 * A few of the common resolutions for memory bottlenecks are as follows: • Optimizing application workload • Allocating more memory to SQL Server • Increasing system memory • Changing from a 32-bit to a 64-bit processor • Enabling 3GB of process space • Data Compression